jordao76/rebalance/README.md

 ![My Portfolio](my_portfolio.png)

-You can also plot the prices of a security.
+You can also plot the prices or returns of a security.
 This will use google finance and plot the daily closing prices of TSE:ZAG for a year until today:

 ```python
 ZAG.plot_prices()